karenetheridge/Dist-Zilla-PluginBundle-Author-ETHER/README.md

 ## spelling stopwords

-Stopwords for spelling tests can be added with the `dist.ini` option:
+Stopwords for spelling tests can be added by adding a directive to pod (as many as you'd like), as described in ["ADDING STOPWORDS" in Pod::Spelling](http://search.cpan.org/perldoc?Pod::Spelling#ADDING STOPWORDS):

-    stopwords = foo
-    stopwords = bar

-and/or by adding a directive to pod:

     =for stopwords foo bar baz